robsimmons/dusa/README.md

 [React](https://reactjs.org) is a popular UI library for building web apps, usually single page apps.

 [Vite](https://vitejs.dev) is a powerful tool for building javascript apps.
 It bundles all of your code and shows immediate changes while you're editing.
 We're big fans!
+While you're building, Vite **make note about ES modules and magic and that your lighthouse score will actually be good**

 While you're in the editor working, Glitch is running your `start` script in the background (`vite dev`).
 While you develop your application, your changes will happen 🪄 immediately in the preview window, or if you've opened it in another tab.